 Besides being the go-to site for business ratings, Google has the added bonus of incentivizing users to leave reviews.
 For those who use an Android smartphone, the Google Play Store is where you can purchase a whole host of items, including apps, movies, and more.
 Essentially, it’s the equivalent of Apple’s iTunes and App Store rolled into one.
 What sets Google apart from Apple, however, is the Google Opinion Rewards app, which gives users the opportunity to answer relevant surveys in exchange for Google Play Store credit.
 The kicker?
 Some of these surveys are actually reviews for places the user has been, which then show up publicly on the Google Reviews section for a business (with the user’s permission).
 Therefore, Google not only has the advantage of being the largest review site but also of having an effective method of enticing customers to leave reviews.

 If that isn’t enough to convince you of the merits of Google Reviews, consider their impact on SEO.
-Paula Allen of Bruce Clay notes that these reviews can make you appear higher in the search results because: 1) Google Maps ranks its results by their rating, unless you specify otherwise, and 2), it makes your business more likely to appear in Google’s Carousel (that is, the sliding results section that sometimes appears at the top of search results page).
+Paula Allen of Bruce Clay(opens in a new tab) notes that these reviews can make you appear higher in the search results because: 1) Google Maps ranks its results by their rating, unless you specify otherwise, and 2), it makes your business more likely to appear in Google’s Carousel(opens in a new tab) (that is, the sliding results section that sometimes appears at the top of the search results page).
 Even more important is that these reviews are prominently featured in the sidebar when you search for a location:

 Pros: Ranked first for customer reviews, helps with SEO, prominently displayed when a user searches for a business or location

 Cons: ???
 (Let me know if you think of some, because I’m all in on Google Reviews)

 The verdict?
 Google Reviews should be your main priority when it comes to collecting user reviews.
 Share reviews that link far and wide!